DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/context-menu.md

 ---
 # Context Menu

-Right-click in the task list or Gantt chart to invoke the context menu.
+Right-click a task in the task list or Gantt chart to invoke the context menu.

 ![Gantt - context menu](~/interface-elements-for-web/images/Gantt/context-menu.png)

+The context menu provides the following commands:

 | Command | Description |
 |---|---|